neutralusername/Systemge-Sample-ConwaysGameOfLife/readme.md

 # what is this
 - a simple implementation of conways game of life as a "multiplayer" variant on a 90x140 grid
 - dimensions can be changed by changing the corresponding constants in appGameOfLife/app.go
-- a new generation is generated on button press and broadcasted to every client
+- a new generation is generated on button press
 - there is a client-side implementation for a new generation loop with a variable interval (time in ms)
 - additionally there is a field which automatically updates with the current grid state
 - the content of this field can be copied and changed to save and load a state by pressing the set button